-Interactive sessions lead by professional Indigenous artists provided participants the opportunity to engage in round-table discussions and hands-on experiences of Indigenous arts and culture practices.
+Interactive sessions led by professional Indigenous artists provided participants with the opportunity to engage in round-table discussions and hands-on experiences of Indigenous arts and cultural practises.
 Participants varied from session to session and included a cross-section of artists; representatives of artist collectives, arts service organizations, educational institutions, non-profit organizations, professors, instructors, scholars, students, young families and youth.

-Ideas generated through the creative brainstorming and critical thinking explorations are documented in the short documentary film directed by Olivia Davies and produced by WHAEA Productions: view 15min video here: “It Takes A Village – Sustainable Collaborations with Policy Makers and Indigenous Artists”
+Ideas generated through the creative brainstorming and critical thinking explorations are documented in the short documentary film directed by Olivia Davies and produced by WHAEA Productions: “It Takes A Village – Sustainable Collaborations with Policy Makers and Indigenous Artists.”

-- Name 2-3 structures currently in place that support you to continue your practice. (ex.
+- Name 2-3 structures currently in place that support you to continue your practise. (ex.
 Funding resources, space resources, community networks, etc.)

-- Have you encountered sustainable growth in your field of practice in by artists in places outside of Vancouver?
+- Have you encountered sustainable growth in your field of practise by artists in places outside of Vancouver?
 Name 2-3 examples that you would like to see imitated.

 Connecting with community can take many different forms.
 For the purpose of this project, four engagements were produced, ranging from experiential workshops where skills exchanges occurred through hands-on learning provided by knowledgeable artists, to facilitated brainstorming that requires participants to engage their imaginations in formulating solutions to puzzles and capturing these ideas to share with the larger group, to the smaller, more informal gathering of those artists affected by policies which have enhanced and/or inhibited their creativity while placing a requirement on those individuals to be the voice of change and provide all the labour without being given fair share of the rewards.